Disappearance of Aimee Semple McPherson: Kenneth Ormiston

-A blue trunk purportedly owned by Ormiston was found in a hotel in New York; it contained filmy, perfumed garments allegedly belonging to Ormiston's companion at Carmel-by-the-Sea.
+A blue trunk purportedly owned by Ormiston that was found in a hotel in New York.

 In December, Ormiston was found by newsmen, living quietly in Harrisburg, Pennsylvania.
 Papers described him being taken without resistance by police while sitting at a typewriter.
-A Harrisburg detective characterized the affair as a "publicity stunt", but declined to elaborate.
 Among Ormiston's personal effects were five diplomas from five radio schools and letters implying he had a wife in Brazil.
-He was escorted to Chicago, Illinois with intent to be transported to Los Angeles.
-Asa Keyes said he would "do everything in his power" to extradite Ormiston.
+He was escorted to Chicago, Illinois, with intent to be transported to Los Angeles.
+Keyes said he would "do everything in his power" to extradite Ormiston.
 However, he did not stop in Chicago to pick him up though he traveled near there on his way to and from Washington, D.C.
 The Chicago police chief denounced Keyes for "yelling to high heaven for his apprehension" but when the fugitive Ormiston was "within reach", Keyes called Ormiston of minimal importance.
 The Chicago police chief lacked proper documents for further action, and to the annoyance of Los Angeles officials, Ormiston was released.
-When the warrant was finally obtained, Chicago police were ready to transport their expected prisoner, Ormiston, to Los Angeles In the meantime, Ormiston appeared in Los Angeles surrounded by newsmen and was greeted by the entire prosecution staff.
-Affably, amidst the flashbulbs of photographers, Ormiston accepted his served warrant.
+When the warrant was finally obtained, Chicago police were ready to transport their expected prisoner, Ormiston, to Los Angeles.
+However, Ormiston appeared in Los Angeles surrounded by newsmen and was greeted by the entire prosecution staff.
+Ormiston accepted his served warrant.
 His bond was set at $2,500.

 Ormiston declined to answer any questions from the numerous reporters, stepped into Keyes's office and typed out his statement.
-He desired not to complicate the situation since "intrigue and hokum were as thick as San Francisco fog".
 He maintained he was not at Carmel-by-the-Sea with Mrs. McPherson, stated he violated no conspiracy laws and was not afraid to face trial.
 In early January 1927, Ormiston testified and gave the name of Elizabeth Tovey, a nurse from Seattle, Washington, as the person who was "Miss X" and his female companion and the woman who stayed with him at the seaside cottage on May 19–29 in Carmel-by-the Sea.
 A few days later, on January 10, 1927, all charges were dropped against Ormiston, McPherson and all remaining defendants.

-Ormiston died in January 1937 at the age of 41 in Los Angeles from complications of an appendectomy.